Conda MOOSE Environment

 Cloning MOOSE

 MOOSE is hosted on GitHub and should be cloned directly from there using git.
-We recommend creating a directory ~/projects to contain all of your MOOSE related work.
+We recommend creating a projects directory to contain all of your MOOSE related work.
+But you are free to choose any location you wish:

 To clone MOOSE, run the following commands in a terminal: